Erin O'Toole

 Host & Senior Producer, In the NoCoEmail: erin.otoole@kunc.org

-As the host of KUNC’s new program and podcast In the NoCo, I work closely with our producers and reporters to bring context and diverse perspectives to the important issues of the day.
+As the host of KUNC’s news program and podcast In The NoCo, I work closely with our producers and reporters to bring context and diverse perspectives to the important issues of the day.
 Northern Colorado is such a diverse and fast-growing region, brimming with history, culture, music, education, civic engagement, and amazing outdoor recreation spots.
 It’s a privilege to find and share the stories and voices that reflect why NoCo is such an extraordinary place to live.

 One of the things I love most about public radio is that it embodies and encourages many of the values I hold dear: integrity, civility and curiosity.
 I’ve been with KUNC since 2009, minus a brief break where I focused exclusively on a Denver-based podcast.
 I’ve served in a number of roles here: Morning Edition Host, Assistant News Director, and as host and senior producer for Colorado Edition.
 My work has been recognized by the Associated Press, the Colorado Broadcasters Association, PRNDI, RTNDA, and the Society for Professional Journalists.